 The Central Bank controls the money supply and credit in the best interests of the economy.
 The bank does this by taking recourse to various instruments.
-Generally they are categorised as quantitative and qualitative instruments.
-Let us first detail with the instruments of quantitative control. i.e. those that affect only the quantity of the particular variable:
+These are:

-Bank Rate Policy: The bank rate is the rate at which the central bank lends funds as a 'lender of last resort' to banks, against approved securities or eligible bills of exchange.
-The effect of a change in the bank rate is to change the cost of securing funds from the central bank.
+- 1. Bank Rate Policy: The bank rate is the rate at which the central bank lends funds to banks, The effect of a change in the bank rate is to change the cost of securing funds from the central bank.
 An increase in the bank rate increases the costs of borrowing from the central bank.
 This will reduce the ability of banks to create credit.
 A rise in the bank rate will then cause the banks to increase the rates at which they lend.
 This will then discourage businessmen and others from taking loans, thus reducing the volume of credit.
-A decrease in the bank rate will have the opposite effect.
-In actual practice however, the effectiveness of bank rate policy will depend on (a) the degree of banks' dependence on borrower reserves (positive relationship). (b) the sensitivity of banks' demand for borrowed funds to the differential between the banks lending rate and their borrowing rate (positive relationship), (c) the extent to which other rates of interest in the market change and (d) the state of supply and demand of funds from other sources.

-- 2. Open Market Operations: OMO is the buying and selling of government securities by the Central Bank from / to the public and banks.
+A decrease in the bank rate will have the opposite effect. - 2.
+Open Market Operations: OMO is the buying and selling of government securities by the Central Bank from / to the public and banks.
 It does not matter whether the securities are bought or sold to the public or banks because ultimately the amounts will be deposited in or transferred from some bank.
 The sale of government securities to banks will have the effect of reducing their reserves.
 When the bank gives the Central Bank a cheque for the securities, the Central Bank collects the amounts by reducing the bank's reserves by the particular amount.
 This directly reduces the bank's ability to give credit and therefore decrease the money supply in the economy.
 When the Central Bank buys securities from the banks it gives the banks a cheque drawn on itself in payment for the securities.
 When the cheque clears, the Central Bank increases the reserves of the bank by the particular amount.
 This directly increases the bank's ability to give credit and thus increase the money supply.

-Successful conduct of OMO as a tool of monetary policy requires first that a well functioning securities market exists.
-If banks regularly and routinely resort to keeping excess reserves then the utility of such a policy will be doubtful. - 3.
-Varying Reserve Requirements: Banks are obliged to maintain reserves with the Central Bank on two accounts.
+3. Legal Reserve Requirements: Banks are obliged to maintain reserves with the Central Bank on two accounts.
 One is the Cash Reserve Ratio or CRR and the other is the SLR or Statutory Liquidity Ratio.
-Under CRR the banks are required to deposit with the Central Bank a percentage of their net demand and time liabilities.
+Under CRR the banks are required to deposit with the Central Bank a percentage of their net demand and time deposits.
 Varying the CRR is a tool of monetary and credit control.
 An increase in the CRR has the effect of reducing the banks excess reserves and thus curtails their ability to give credit.

-The SLR requires the banks to maintain a specified percentage of their net total demand and time liabilities in the form of designated liquid assets which may be (a) excess reserves (b) unencumbered (are not acting as security for loans from Central Bank) government and other approved securities (securities whose repayment is guaranteed by the government) and (c) current account balances with other banks.
-Varying the SLR affects the freedom of banks to sell government securities or borrow against them from the Central Bank.
-This affects their freedom to increase the quantum of credit and therefore the money supply.
+The SLR requires the banks to maintain a specified percentage of their net total demand and time deposits in the form of designated liquid assets to increase the quantum of credit.
 Increasing the SLR reduces the ability of banks to give credit and vice versa.